DineshOmmi/RateMyFlicks/README.md

 ## Overview

 Welcome to RateMyFlicks, a Reacj.js - based website that lets users explore and save their favorite Animes.
 The website uses the Jikan Database API to provide a vast collection of animes for users to discover.
+<h3>"It’s time to ditch the text file.
+Keep track of your anime easily by creating your own list."</h3>

 ## Technology Stack